Deeparkrish/MyPortfolio/README.md

 # MyPortfolio
 Creating a Professional portfolio using HTML and CSS

-A portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
+A portfolio of work that can showcase your skills and talents to employers looking to fill a part-time or full-time position.

 The following have been incorporated in this project :